A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

 Finish with a conclusion and a formal closing

-The conclusion of your nursing cover letter should be a summary of your personal information, professional skills, knowledge, and experience.
+The conclusion of the letter should be a summary of your personal information, professional skills, knowledge, and experience.
 It should be concise, memorable, and succinct enough to resonate with the employer’s inquiry.

 Highlight the essentials in the concluding paragraph to outline why hiring managers should choose you over other candidates.
 Add an engaging call to action to ensure your employers contact you.
 You can invite the recruiter to schedule an appointment or ask them directly for an interview.
 Include a professional sign-off.
 For people you know, use “Yours sincerely.”
 For people you do not know, use “Yours faithfully.”